somedatapacket/docs.humio.com/content/integrations/data-shippers/logstash.md

 ## Installation

-To download Logstash, visit the [Logstash downloads page](https://www.elastic.co/downloads/logstash).
+To download Logstash visit the [Logstash downloads page](https://www.elastic.co/downloads/logstash).

 {{% notice note %}}
 You can find the complete documentation for Logstash at [the Reference page of the official Logstash website](https://www.elastic.co/guide/en/logstash/current/index.html).